T0mmyt0m/dotfiles/homefiles/README.md

-# Bash Completion Setup Script Documentation
+# Bash Completion Script Documentation

 ## Overview
-This script automates the detection and installation of `bash-completion`, a package that enables advanced tab completion for commands such as `git`, `docker`, and others.
-It checks whether `bash-completion` is installed, prompts the user to install it if missing, and reminds them to reload their environment for changes to take effect.
+This script automates the detection and installation of `bash-completion`, a package that enables advanced tab completion for commands such as `git` and etc. It checks whether `bash-completion` is installed, prompts the user to install it if missing, and reminds them to reload their environment for changes to take effect.

 ## Features
 - **Checks if `bash-completion` is installed** before prompting for installation.